AdobeDocs/commerce-frontend-core/src/pages/ui-components/multiselect-column.md

 ---
-group: ui-components-guide
-title: MultiselectColumn component
+title: MultiselectColumn component | Commerce Frontend Development
+decsription:
 ---

+# MultiselectColumn component

 The MultiselectColumn component implements a column with checkboxes for selecting records.
 It also provides controls for selecting multiple records.